Catalonia is a beautiful and varied region of Spain with many countless intriguing destinations.

 Have it with a strong, dry cider like the Basque do!

-What to Do with More Days in Girona: Itinerary Inspiration
+What to Do with Extra Days in Girona: Itinerary Inspiration

-You can visit Girona on a day trip if you’re traveling to Barcelona, but it can be quicker and more direct to do day trips via Girona (and sometimes cheaper, too!)
+You can visit Girona as a day trip if you’re traveling to Barcelona, but depending on where you’re traveling, it can be quicker and more direct to do day trips via Girona (and sometimes cheaper, too!)

 Where to Stay in Girona

 If you only have one night in Girona, make it count!
 I’ve picked my top three choices for where to stay in this beautiful city.